-STUDENT GOVERNMENT
+STUDENT RULES AND GOVERNMENT

-When a student registers, he binds himself to abide by the rules and regulations of Scranton-Keystone Junior College.
+When a student registers, he binds himself to abide by the rules and regulations of Keystone College.
 The institution reserves the right to exclude at any time a student whose conduct or academic record proves unsatisfactory.
 A student judged out of sympathy with the spirit and ideals of the college may be asked to withdraw even though no formal rule is broken.
-In such instances the fees due or paid in advance will not be rebated in whole or in part, for it is understood that arrangements are made for an entire semester.
 Neither the college nor any of its officers is liable for such an exclusion.
-The rules are simple and reasonable and each student will be informed of the regulations by the Freshman primer, bulletin-board notices, or public announcement.
+The rules are simple and reasonable and each student will be informed of the regulations by the Freshman primer, bulletinboard notices, or public announcement.
+No rebate in charges will be made for a student's failure to register, late entrance, absence, or removal from college for any cause, for it is understood that arrangements are made for an entire semester.

 When a parent or guardian signs the application blank, it is understood that the conditions set forth in this catalogue are accepted.

-Every effort is made at Scranton-Keystone to encourage students to govern themselves.
+Every effort is made at Keystone College to encourage students to govern themselves.
 A student Council is elected by the student body each year to work with the faculty and administration in legislating and enforcing the college's regulations.
 This plan has worked so satisfactorily that infractions of discipline are few.